Encharted Cook

 A serving of Classic Potato Salad on a white plate with a fork.

-And, actually, the dressing is almost the same as the one for my Southern Macaroni Salad.
+The creamy dressing is almost the same as the one for my Southern Macaroni Salad, and for contrast, pair this potato salad with a lighter option like my Corn Salad or Four Bean Summer Salad.

 Jump to: